jrnold/r4ds-exercise-solutions/docs/tidy.md

 In this, the extra values are not split, so `"f,g"` appears in column three.

 In this, one of the entries for column, `"d,e"`, has too few elements.
-The default for `fill` is similar to `separate`; it fills with missing values but emits a warning.
+The default for `fill` is similar to those in separate `separate()`; it fills with missing values but emits a warning.
 In this, row 2 of column "three", is `NA`.

 ```r
 tibble(x = c("a,b,c", "d,e", "f,g,i")) %>%